 - Students may take up to five years to complete the program.
 However, in order to be eligible for financial aid, students must register for a minimum number of credits.
-Students should check with the Financial Aid office for specifics related to their situation. - In order to be eligible for a Mentorship Contract, students must be enrolled for a minimum of 6 Studio Core/Mentor Credits. - Exceptions to any program requirements must be approved by the MFA Program Director and Vice President of Academic Affairs.
+Students should check with the Financial Aid office for specifics related to their situation. - In order to be eligible for a Mentorship Contract, students must be enrolled for a minimum of 6 Studio Core/Mentor Credits. - Exceptions to any program requirements, including part-time status in the program, must be approved by the MFA Program Director and Vice President of Academic Affairs.